 In today's news roundup, Pfizer promises lower drug prices to 45 poorer countries, Lyon beats Barcelona to win their eighth Women's Champions League title, and NASA's Mars lander InSight takes one last selfie, covered in dust.

 Posts tagged as “medicine”

-To recap 2020, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
-Today we’re looking at just a few of this year's stories about the struggle to get the coronavirus under control.
+To recap 2021, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
+Today we’re looking at some of the positive stories that made the news this year.

 On Friday, the World Health Organization released information on a new version of the virus that causes Covid-19.
 The new variant, which has been named "Omicron", was first spotted in South Africa.
 Countries around the world are now racing to prepare for Omicron.

 The drug companies Merck and Pfizer have each come up with new medicines that can help protect people from the worst effects of the coronavirus.
 These medicines won't replace vaccines, but could help treat people who get Covid-19.